 If you want to do business in China, then you’ll need a WeChat account.
 GMA can help you set up your own verified WeChat Business account, as well as help you with growing an engaged followers base.

 Networking in China: Building and keeping a strong network is the key to success

 One thing that is particularly important in China is your network.
 In China, people are considering others as business partners.
 This does not come as a surprise, but knowing the right person can immensely simplify doing business in China.

 However, not every business entering China has the luxury of already having “guanxi” (network) that will help them set up and succeed in China.
-This is where the digitalization of China start to play an important role.
+This is where the digitalization of China starts to play an important role.
 You may not have the right connections at first, but by working on your online reputation, you will build a strong network while building a name for your brand in China.

 Do I need to have a Chinese team?